cormorack/gallery/README.md

 ocean.
 Each display has a slider to control the depth of the data shown to as far down as 5500 meters.

 The gallery notebook is much more than a collection of data visualizations however.
-It is a bridge to the open source research ecosystem, a place where scientists freely share and create code for doing data science.
+It is a bridge to the open source research ecosystem, a community where scientists freely create and share code for doing data science.

 ## viewing **data_gallery**